fomenko-ai/environ-composition/README.md

 In `EnvConfigParser` each environment variable name goes into a lowercase attribute of `EnvConfig` instance.

-Adding some separator (i.e. double underscores "__") to the variable name adds a level of nesting to the config.
+Adding some separator (i.g. double underscores "__") to the variable name adds a level of nesting to the config.

 ```
 VAR1=value1